 All work must be submitted on time.
 Any unexcused late work will be graded down a full letter grade for every day it is late.
 If there is a reason you cannot make a deadline, contact me BEFORE THE DEADLINE.
-Assignments turned in more than 2 days after the due date will earn a "0".
+You must turn in all assignments to pass the class, even though assignments turned in more than 2 days after the due date will earn a "0".